 6. Course* completion during PAL:

-1. The course* director assigning the grade of Incomplete must submit the course completion form as the student’s activity plan(s) before the start of PAL for any student receiving credit during PAL.
+1. The course* director assigning the grade of Incomplete must submit the course completion form before the start of the PAL block.
 The dean, pre-clerkship curriculum, or their respective designee adjudicates potential conflicts surrounding the curricular activities to ensure both the course* and PAL are completed successfully or that the course* is completed successfully and a plan for completion of PAL is in place prior to the start of Year 2.

 7. Repeat of an academic year:

-1. If a student fails two different courses* (i.e., one block and one course; or two blocks; or two courses) within one academic year, during Years 1 or 2, the Student Progress Committee (SPC) will develop an individualized academic schedule under the authority of the Student Progress Committee Procedures and Process for Dismissal Policy, Section Two.3a .
+1. a.
+If a student fails two different courses* (i.e., one block and one course; or two blocks; or two courses) within one academic year, during Years 1 or 2, the Student Progress Committee (SPC) will develop an individualized academic schedule under the authority of the Student Progress Committee Procedures and Process for Dismissal Policy, Section Two.4a.
 The individualized academic schedule will include a repeat of failed courses, as well as a repeat of additional courses sufficient to prepare the student for further academic progress.
 In most cases, the individualized academic schedule will include sufficient credits in each affected semester to maintain the student's status as a full-time student.
 The SPC recommendations will incorporate curricular elements aimed at maintaining students’ clinical skills.
 Where possible, the modified academic timeline will include a reduced course load, excluding some already passed curricular elements.
 To ensure students are best equipped to pass curricular elements which were previously failed, the relevant course* director(s) may also suggest incorporation of blocks or courses which are foundational and synergistic in nature, though the final recommendation will be made by the SPC.

 III.
 Pre-clerkship grade determination